This easy Roasted Vegetable Quinoa Chili is total comfort food that’s super delicious and healthy, too!

-Did you know that February 26 is National Chili Day?
+Did you know that the fourth Thursday in February is National Chili Day?
 Probably not, unless you are a true chili fanatic.

-My Roasted Vegetable Quinoa Chili is a delicious vegan meal in a bowl, and it’s just the right thing to satisfy you up on a freezing cold day!
+My Roasted Vegetable Quinoa Chili is a delicious vegan meal in a bowl … total comfort food!
+It’s just the right thing to warm up your family on a freezing cold day!

-All of these flavors come together to produce a pretty darn good bowl of chili, if I do say so myself!
-Give this Roasted Vegetable Quinoa Chili a try on National Chili Day or anytime you’re craving a warm, filling, one bowl meal!
+This is one darn good bowl of quinoa chili, if I do say so myself!
+Give this Roasted Vegetable Quinoa Chili a try anytime you’re craving a warm, filling, one bowl meal!

 - 1 poblano pepper

 - 2 teaspoons extra virgin olive oil

 - 1 large onion, diced

 - 1 (29-ounce) can black beans, drained and rinsed

 - 1 (15.5-ounce) can pinto beans, drained and rinsed

 - 1 (14.5-ounce) can diced tomatoes with green chilies